Octav Grigorescu: The eighties

 In a deteriorating political climate, it is a chance encounter that sets the ground for a consequential and lasting relationship with a businessman from Hamburg, Ernst Michael Winter, who had asked to see an artist studio.
 Possibly due to the coincidence of names between the classical painter N. Grigorescu and himself (as the joke goes), or rather because Octav's brother, Constantin, worked as an engineer at the firm the Germans were selling equipment to, the visit was a true meeting of the minds, or artistic sensibilities.
 In fact, soon after, Mr. Winter dedicated himself to art opening a gallery.
 Two exhibitions in Hamburg, the third scheduled but stopped by the artist's death, followed, a relationship of trust and long standing support ensued.
 This success brought various forms of harassment from the government.
 The unbearable last years of the regime, doubled by the offensive cult of personality, pushed the painter one more time to seek exile.
 It is not clear, but his physical health may have contributed to giving up staying in Paris, as he had planned, in the summer of 1985.
 By next fall, he walked the last time home from his studio, and died after a short but painful struggle with cancer at the Elias Hospital in Bucharest, on a day of February 1987 when the snow storm had brought the city to a standstill.

 Winter recognized a certain stature in the pale, figurative paintings Grigorescu had in his studio, with mythological subjects, inspired by ancient accounts in Herodotus, Biblical and Hellenistic fables.
 Octav Grigorescu loved the sea, spent long hours strolling the rocky, narrow beach hoping to find ancient bits of history among the seashells, going to the beach with a copy of the Histories of Herodotus, highly annotated or maybe Anna Komnene's Alexiad which he treated as an inspiring "grazing" material.
-In the raw landscape, unusually dry fields of Dobruja, bordering the intriguingly unglamorous Black Sea, were mysterious mounds said to shelter tombs of Scythian warriors.
-All this was inciting, and he would have spent many months during the summer break dreaming about a legendary past; as the last advance of Darius, the most powerful man on Earth, who had to stop his march at the Danube after the locals sent him three omens he could not bear - this is Herodotus, and he painted it.
+In the raw landscape, unusually dry fields of Dobruja, bordering the unglamorous Black Sea, were mysterious mounds said to shelter tombs of Scythian warriors.
+All this was inciting, and he would have spent many months during the summer break dreaming about a legendary past; as the last advance of Darius, had to stop his march at the Danube after the locals sent him three omens he could not bear - this is Herodotus, and he painted it.